Erastova-group/ClayCode/README.md

      - `T`, `O` and total (`tot`) average unit cell charge (`C`)

    - Second column with `element`:
-     - ClayFF/ion atom types and charge categories
+     - (ClayFF) atom types and charge categories
+       - The oxidation state of clay atoms can be specified by addig the charge after the element name (e.g. Fe2)

    - Target occupancies, header is `SYSNAME`